YourGroceryFinder/.github/profile/README.md

 A detailed explanation on how i performed my CD can be found [here](https://github.com/YourGroceryFinder/Documents/blob/main/DockerResearch.md).

 ## 5. Cultural differences and ethics
->Clarifications:
->
->Recognize: Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.
->
->Take into account: Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;
->
->Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

 In our group project we went over a couple points that include the [ACM Code of Ethics](https://www.acm.org/code-of-ethics).
 I found it very hard to think about these points because our group never had any difficulty with it.
 We tried to give more details on the points that did aply to our group and you can find that information over here in our [Cultural differences and ethics file](https://github.com/wocevv/Documentation/blob/main/Ethics.md)